PicsArt/cppbind/docs/02_first_steps/03_hello_user.rst

 .. note::
-    From the default config file you can notice the usage of `get_android_ndk_sysroot` helper function when defining `clang_args` variable for kotlin target language for macOS platform. `ANDROID_NDK` environment variable must be correctly set since it is used by `get_android_ndk_sysroot` function.
+    From the default config file you can notice the usage of `get_android_ndk_sysroot` helper function when defining `clang_args` variable for Kotlin target language for macOS platform. `ANDROID_NDK` environment variable must be correctly set since it is used by `get_android_ndk_sysroot` function.

 .. collapse:: The content of "Hello user" project config file